Updated on 25. June 2022 from ÁYIO-Q Redaktion

 Vitamin C strengthens the body’s immune system to stop swelling.
 Just squeeze a lemon into a glass of water and drink it.

 Cranberries are now a widely used remedy.
 They contain a lot of vitamin C and therefore have a positive effect on the well-being of the urinary tract.
 Vitamin C has many tasks in the body and is important for a functioning immune system.
 In case of chlamydia infection, the urethra is typically also affected, especially in men.
-This is exactly where the supply of the small berry as a juice or in the form of tablets can help.
+This is exactly where the supply of the small berry as a juice or in the form of pills can help.

 Healing clay can be used both externally and internally.
 Healing clay binds toxins as well as pathogens and can eliminate them from the body in a completely natural way.
 This simple home remedy is therefore definitely worth a try to eliminate chlamydia.
 Especially if in connection with the intake of the antibiotic the intestine is somewhat upset and the affected person suffers from intestinal sluggishness.

 Propolis is the putty material of bees.
 It is made by the bees mostly from building materials and also saliva.
 They use it to build, protect and detoxify their hive, as well as to ward off intruders.
 The bee swarm protects itself from infections with the help of propolis.
 Propolis has a strong germicidal effect and is an excellent home remedy, especially in the fight against microorganisms.
 Propolis preparations are commercially available in the form of pills, lozenges and drops.
 In the following, it is important to pay attention to the quality and purity.
 When using, start with small amounts, as this natural antibiotic can cause allergies.

 Apple cider vinegar against chlamydia – It is known that apple cider vinegar is effective against inflammation in the human body.
 Due to its well-documented antibacterial properties, it is also used for all sorts of diseases.